jm-wanja/smart-communication-pipelines/DEMO_INSTRUCTIONS.md

 1. **Navigate to Client Reports**

    - Click "Client Reports" in the sidebar
-   - It will default to showing Highbrook Investments
+   - It will default to showing Example Fund A

 2. **Generate a New Report**